Sarsuna

-Sarsuna is a neighborhood in South West Kolkata.
-It is a part of the greater Behala region and can be reached via Chowrasta or through Barisha.
-It is a predominantly Bengali neighborhood, though its fast becoming a cosmopolitan place.
-It is bordered by Barisha in the east and Maheshtala to the west.
+Sarsuna is a locality of South Kolkata in South 24 Parganas district in the Indian state of West Bengal.
+It is a part of Behala region.
+It is located at the south-western fringe of the city and marks the limit of KMC area.
+Sarsuna is bordered by Barisha in the east and Maheshtala to the west.

 History

 Behala was once a part of the Sunderbans.
 The history of Barisha dated back to the Pala Era.
 In the 12th century, Barisha was a small village of farmers, fishermen and honey-gathers when a Kulin Kayastha named Dhananjay Mitra settled here.
 During the reign of Akbar Barisha came under the lordship of Basanta Roy who set up his capital at modern-day Sarsuna.
 Roy's nephew and the king of Jessore Pratapaditya murdered him and incorporated Barisha with his kingdom.
 After the Mughals defeated Pratapaditya, Laksmikanta Majumdar of the Sabarna Roy Choudhury family was given jagirdari of a vast tract of land by Raja Man Singh in 1608.
 The three villages of Sutanuti, Govindapur and Kalikata were part of a khasmahal or imperial jagir or an estate belonging to the Mughal emperor himself, whose jagirdari rights were held by the Sabarna Roy Choudhury family.
 Even the Sabarna Roy Choudhury family was not keen to allow the British to settle or do trading on these villages, but the British had paid a bribe at the Mughal Durbar to ensure that the deal did not fail.
 Just prior to their move to Barisha, the Roy Choudhury family had to transfer their rights over Kalikata in 1698, to the East India Company much against their wishes and protests.